 Two Types of Bamboo

 But be careful, and think before you plant.
-The old adage about bamboo says that, “The first year they sleep, the second year they creep, and the third year they leap.”
-In other words, you might not think it’s a runner after the first year, but by the third or forth year, you almost certainly will, and so will your neighbors.
+As the old adage about bamboo says, “The first year they sleep, the second year they creep, and the third year they leap.”
+In other words, you might not think it’s a runner after the first year, but by the third or fourth year, you almost certainly will, and so will your neighbors.

 So how do you avoid this un-neighborly catastrophe?
 Here are a few options: